-Perspectives in Human Sexuality
+SOC138 Perspectives in Human Sexuality 3 cr. hr.

 This is a study of human sexuality based upon an interdisciplinary and comprehensive program planned to generate socially and ethically desirable attitudes and practices.
 The course content includes sociological, psychological, and biological aspects of human growth and development.
 Cultural values based upon historical evolution will be emphasized.